 So, I’ve had these classes back to back, hours and hours of crying, still no one to validate anything, and I cried out, “God, where are you in all this pain.”
 Tears were rolling down my face, snot bubbles, the whole shebang!
 I went into my room and got on my knees and begged God to bring me some relief.
 I know He was with me that night even though I didn’t feel it at the time.
 I was too emotionally distraught.
 Eventually I fell asleep.
-I woke up the next morning feeling remarkably refreshed, went to my computer, went to Covenant Eyes for some reason, and someone posting on a forum on there commented about BTR for women.
+I woke up the next morning feeling remarkably refreshed, went to my computer, then went to Covenant Eyes.

 I clicked on it and the rest is history!
 BTR was a God-send to me.
 This is to me, in my opinion, God’s answer to “Where are you in all this pain?”
 He brought me to BTR which has really helped a lot in making sense of what I have been dealing with.

 There Is Validation In Betrayal Trauma Recovery Online Support Groups For Women

 Anne: This is why I started BTR–to make sense of what I was dealing with!
 I prayed and prayed to know what to do…should I let my husband back into the house, start talking to him, or do I file for divorce…I didn’t know.
 God’s answer to me was, “Start a podcast.”
 I was incredulous!